qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * see also: Alpha Diversity, Principal Coordinates Analysis, Unifrac, QIIME

 **Beta-diversity, and visualizing differences - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
 Retrieved from https://www.coursera.org/learn/microbiome/lecture/NOo6W/beta-diversity-and-visualizing-differences**

+* **Biom format**
+ * Biom format is a table that records the counts of OTUs for each bacteria in each different sample.
+A biom table can be created using QIIME and pandas, and it is an important component of distance matrix measurements.
+ * see also: OTU, sOTU, Unifrac, QIIME, Principal Coordinates Analysis
+ * GitHub Biocore|Biom Format: https://github.com/biocore/biom-format
+ * Biom format official website: http://biom-format.org

 * **DNA Sequencing**
  * DNA sequencing is the process of determining the order of nucleotides within a DNA molecule.
 Methods originate in Sanger sequencing, which uses PCR and gel electrophoresis to analyze the target DNA, but this approach is only able to do short length reads.
 Microbiome research has turned to next generation sequencing, which is an umbrella term for different techniques like whole genome sequencing and pyrosequencing, to analyze longer reads for a shorter amount of time at a relatively lower cost.